-If you have vision problems, just ask your LASIK surgeon in Orange County about his SMILE.
-SMILE is the most significant advanced method of eye surgery technology that has been developed in the last ten years.
+If you have vision problems, then you may be looking into procedures like SMILE, LASIK eye surgery, and PRK.
+All of these are known for correcting refractive errors, but SMILE is the most significant advanced method of eye surgery technology that has been developed in the last ten years.
 Dr. Moosa, a top LASIK surgeon in Orange County says that SMILE is a one-step, one laser procedure that is considered even less invasive than LASIK!

 What Is a SMILE Procedure?

 First of all, SMILE is an acronym for “Small Incision Lenticule Extraction”.
 Also, it is the latest advancement in laser vision correction.
-According to Dr. Moosa, one of the leading LASIK surgeon in Orange County, the SMILE procedure is an innovative laser eye surgery which is perfect for correcting myopia (nearsightedness).
+According to Dr. Moosa, one of the leading SMILE and LASIK surgeons in Orange County, the SMILE procedure is an innovative laser eye surgery that is perfect for correcting myopia (nearsightedness).

 The SMILE procedure is really easy and straightforward since it is a one-step laser eye surgery, generally performed by a VisuMax laser, which is non invasive.
 When your eye surgeon performs a SMILE procedure, he or she will use a computer-guided, highly focused light to cut a small incision in the cornea and will remove a tiny piece of corneal tissue, which is known as a lenticule.
 This helps to reshape the cornea and correct your vision.